 The Public Health Institute of Western MA was the lead consultant working with Collaborative for Educational Services the Pioneer Valley Planning Commission and the Franklin Regional Council of Governments to implement the 2019 Community Health Needs Assessments for the Coalition of Western Massachusetts Hospitals/Insurer.
 PHIWM also led the 2016 Community Health Needs Assessments.
 You can see the 2016 CHNA reports on PHIWM’s website.

 What is the process?

 Research for CHNAs involves gathering a lot of varied data and combining it to tell the story of well-being in Western MA for each hospital’s service area.

-We gather health outcome data such as heart disease, asthma, and birth outcomes from the Massachusetts Department of Public Health and other sources.
-We collect information on health behaviors, such as smoking, exercise, and other behaviors.
-We are including information on the social determinants of health, such as the ability to afford housing and have a job.
-We also gather many of the reports and surveys that organizations and agencies throughout Western MA have published in the last 3 years.
+We gathered health outcome data such as heart disease, asthma, and birth outcomes from the Massachusetts Department of Public Health and other sources.
+We collected information on health behaviors, such as smoking, exercise, and other behaviors.
+We included information on the social determinants of health, such as the ability to afford housing and have a job.
+We also gathered many of the reports and surveys that organizations and agencies throughout Western MA have published in the last 3 years.

-We also collect information directly from people who live, work, and play in Western MA in the form of focus groups, key informant interviews, and community chats.
+We also collected information directly from people who live, work, and play in Western MA in the form of focus groups, key informant interviews, and community chats.

-Once we have gathered all of this information, we create a story with the CHNA report.
-When we have draft findings, we will hold Community Forums to get feedback.
-Those forums will be in April and June 2019.
-Please “like” us on Facebook to hear more about the Forums.
+Once we gathered all of this information, we created a story with the CHNA report and held Community Forums to get feedback.

 What can I do with the CHNAs?